 - seed weight, expressed as grams per 100 seeds

-- seed coat colour
+- seed coat colour (for lentils)

-- seed shape
+- seed shape (for lentils)

 - primary production region